AbdallahAlsaifi/ny_time_articles/README.md

 **overall creating a coverage report at `{project}/coverage` which contain the lcov.info and coverage.json**

-### To view coverage report lcov.info in top level use lcov
+### To view coverage report lcov.info in top level as html use lcov

 You can install lcov by the following commands:
 - Mac